HL7/fhir-sdoh-clinicalcare/input/pagecontent/patient_story_1.md

 * Evidence-based patient engagement strategies are used to communicate with the patient and to gather information from the patient.
 * Screening questionnaires are LOINC coded and the resulting health concerns are derived from the patient’s responses and coded in SNOMED CT and ICD-10.
 * Patient is eligible for and is approved to receive community-based services.
 Service capacity exists to address the patient's social needs.
-* Transportation services are offered to the Primary Care Physicians (PCP) patient once a need is identified by the Clinical Staff as part of the screening process.
 * PCP offers late afternoon appointments once a week to accommodate different work schedules.
-* PCP covers the cost of transportation for the patient.
-For example, the practice may be eligible to use transportation vouchers provided by the state and/or a private insurer.
-* Patient leads and/or directly engages in the creation of goals to address the health concerns and social needs identified through the care planning process.
+* Patient directly engages in the creation of goals to address the health concerns and social needs identified through the care planning process.
-* PCP initiates and documents the clinical and social need care planning activities in the EHR.
+* PCP documents the clinical and social need care planning activities in the EHR.
 The Care Coordinator reviews, manages, and monitors the action plan to address the social needs.
-* Patient has the ability to verbally grant consent to selected Care Team Members to view the patient's care plan.
+* Patient has the ability to verbally grant consent to provide their information to community organizations to assist in addressing social needs.
 * Patient and Care Team Members have the ability to define notifications and designate notification recipients.
 * The Care Coordinator is the facilitator/steward who is responsible for reviewing and reconciling proposed modifications to the care plan.
 * Patient's follow-up appointment is scheduled during the patient's lunch break.